micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 5.md

 ###### 1
-It is actually reported _that there is_ sexual immorality among you, and such sexual immorality as is not even [^a]named among the Gentiles--that a man has his father's wife!
+It is actually reported _that there is_ sexual immorality among you, and such sexual immorality as is not even named among the Gentiles--that a man has his father's wife!

 ###### 2
-And you are [^b]puffed up, and have not rather mourned, that he who has done this deed might be taken away from among you.
+And you are puffed up, and have not rather mourned, that he who has done this deed might be taken away from among you.

 ###### 3
 For I indeed, as absent in body but present in spirit, have already judged (as though I were present) him who has so done this deed.